-However, beta-carotene’s actual effect is probably far less than half the retinol equivalent.
+However, beta-carotene’s effect is probably far less than half the retinol equivalent.
 Hence, you better eat several pounds of carrots to meet the true daily vitamin A requirement.

-How to Absorb Vitamin A to Prevent Deficiency Symptoms
+How to Absorb Vitamin A

 Many people don’t realize that vitamin A is fat-soluble.
 While B and C vitamins are water-soluble, A, D, E, and K are fat-soluble.

 Therefore, we cannot properly absorb vitamin A if we eat a low-fat diet.
 Besides, fat helps increase the conversion of carotenoids to true retinol.